jkubin/extasm/README.md

 ...
 ```

-## The following example prints integers with various width to a buffer (as JSON):
+## The following example prints integers with various width to a buffer (JSON):
 ```
 unsigned long num;
 char bfr[100];